FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 Finally, `log2_q_min` and `log2_q_max` refer to the allowed range for the bitlength of the largest ciphertext modulus `q`, i.e. the first one in the modulus chain `q > q' > q'' > ...`.
 We will later derive the other moduli `q', q'', ...` from `q` by "dropping" factors of `q`.
 This works, since `q` is chosen as a product of many approximately 57 bit long primes.
+These primes are also known as the RNS base of `q`.

 Using this, we can now create the plaintext ring and initial ciphertext ring via
 ```rust